Azure/ng-deploy-azure/README.md

 ng deploy
 ```

-By default, the project will be built with the production option (similar to running `ng build --prod`).
+By default, the project will be built with the production option (similar to running `ng build -c=production`).
 The files will be taken from the path configured in the `build` command in `angular.json`.

 Follow [these instructions](#build-target) if you want to set up a different path and/or build target.